 The second division campaign started with a 0-0 at home to Nottingham Forest with over 13,000 people inside the ground.
 They also played against Chelsea and Wolves, who they would encounter again in the FA Cup in the 1950s.
 They finished 15th in the table, above Fulham and Stoke City, but the following season Quakers finished second bottom and were relegated back to the Third Division North.

 The club remained in the Third Division North until the Second World War which had a major impact on football in the country.
-Only a limited amount of football was played however since the army was based at nearby Catterick, Darlington played regularly in one of the wartime leagues and attracted some big name players, one of whom was Bob Thynne who was capped for Scotland against England in 1944.
+Only a limited amount of football was played, but since there was a big army base at nearby Catterick, Darlington played regularly in one of the wartime leagues and attracted some big name players, one of whom was Bob Thynne who was capped for Scotland against England in 1944.

 In November 1955 the club made history.
 At St James Park, Newcastle, Darlington played Carlisle United in the first ever FA Cup match to be played under floodlights in a second round replay which Darlington won 3-1.
 In 1958 the team became members of the new national Fourth Division – they had finished in the bottom half of the Third Division North the season before — and started to encounter teams that they had never before played at Feethams like Coventry City, Watford and Crystal Palace.